OrleansContrib/Orleans.SyncWork/README.md

 ## Project Overview

-There are several projects within this repository, all with the idea of demonstrating and/or testing the claim that the NuGet package https://www.nuget.org/packages/Orleans.SyncWork/ does what is claimed it does.
+There are several projects within this repository, all with the idea of demonstrating and/or testing the claim that the NuGet package https://www.nuget.org/packages/Orleans.SyncWork/ does what it is claimed it does.

 The projects in this repository include: